 Under State law, the State Treasurer is authorized to issue and sell notes payable from the anticipated revenues of any one or more State funds or groups of accounts to meet temporary cash flow shortfalls.
-Since Fiscal Year 1984-85, the State has issued tax and revenue anticipation notes, such as the State Series 2020 General Fund Notes, in order to fund cash flow shortfalls in the General Fund.
+Since Fiscal Year 1984-85, the State has issued tax and revenue anticipation notes in order to fund cash flow shortfalls in the General Fund, although no such notes are currently planned to be issued for Fiscal Year 2021-22.
 For certain Fiscal Years, the State has also funded cash flow shortfalls by use of Borrowable Resources.
-Since Fiscal Year 2003-04, the State has also issued education loan tax and revenue anticipation notes, such as the Series 2020B Notes, for local school districts in anticipation of local school district revenues to be collected at a later date.
-See Notes 10 and 21 to the State's Fiscal Year 2019-20 UBFS appended to this Official Statement for a discussion of State tax and revenue anticipation notes outstanding as of June 30, 2020, and of such notes issued after June 30, 2020, but before publication of the Fiscal Year 2019-20 UBFS.
-The State Series 2020 General Fund Notes were issued by the State Treasurer on August 6, 2020, in the principal amount of \$600 million in order to fund anticipated cash flow shortfalls in the State's General Fund in Fiscal Year 2020-21.
+Since Fiscal Year 2003-04, the State has also issued education loan tax and revenue anticipation notes, such as the Series 2021A Notes, for local school districts in anticipation of local school district revenues to be collected at a later date.
+See Notes 10 and 21 to the State's Fiscal Year 2019-20 CAFR appended to this Official Statement for a discussion of State tax and revenue anticipation notes outstanding as of June 30, 2020, and of such notes issued after June 30, 2020, but before publication of the Fiscal Year 2019-20 CAFR.
 All tax and revenue anticipation notes previously issued by the State have been paid in full and on time.

-See also the Statistical Section of the State's Fiscal Year 2018-19 CAFR appended to this Official Statement for a ten year history of the total outstanding debt and related debt service expenditures of the State.
+See also the Statistical Section of the State's Fiscal Year 2019-20 CAFR appended to this Official Statement for a ten year history of the total outstanding debt and related debt service expenditures of the State.